-- 11. It is appropriate for the Company to transfer the \$3,976,782 debit balance in its Hedging Deferred Account to its Sales Customers Only Deferred Account.
-The combined balance for the Hedging and Sales Customers Only Deferred Accounts is a net credit balance of \$8,786,766. - 12.
-The Company has transportation and storage contracts with interstate and intrastate pipelines which provide for the transportation of gas to the Company's system, and long-term supply contracts with producers, marketers, and other suppliers. - 13.
+- 9. Piedmont operated a gas cost hedging program on behalf of customers during the review period.
+Piedmont's hedging activities during the review period were reasonable and prudent. - 10.
+At May 31, 2020, the balance in the Company's Hedging Deferred Account was a debit balance of \$3,976,782. - 11.
+It is appropriate for the Company to transfer the \$3,976,782 debit balance in its Hedging Deferred Account to its Sales Customers' Only Deferred Account.
+The combined balance for the Hedging and Sales Customers' Only Deferred Accounts is a net credit balance of (\$8,786,766). - 12.
+The Company has transportation and storage contracts with interstate and intrastate pipelines, which provide for the transportation of gas to the Company's system, and long-term supply contracts with producers, marketers, and other suppliers. - 13.
 The Company utilized a "best cost" gas purchasing policy during the applicable review period consisting of five main components: price of gas, security of the gas supply, flexibility of the gas supply, gas deliverability, and supplier relations. - 14.
 The Company's gas purchasing policy and practices during the review period were prudent. - 15.
-The Company's capacity acquisition planning and arrangements are reasonable and prudent. - 16.
-The Company's gas costs during the review period were prudently incurred, and the Company should be permitted to recover 100% of such prudently incurred gas costs. - 17.
+The Company's capacity acquisition planning and arrangements are reasonable and prudent.

+- 16. The Company's gas costs during the review period were prudently incurred, and the Company should be permitted to recover 100 percent of such prudently incurred gas costs. - 17.
 The Company should remove the existing temporaries as approved in the Company's prior annual review of gas costs proceeding (Docket No. G-9, Sub 752), and implement the temporary decrement and increments as proposed by Company witness Tomlinson and agreed to by the Public Staff. - 18.
-The appropriate interest rate to apply to Piedmont's Deferred Gas Cost Accounts is 6.95% for the first five months of the review period (June 1, 2019 to October 31, 2019), and 6.66% for the last seven months of the review period (November 1, 2019 to May 31, 2020). - 19.
+The appropriate interest rate to apply to Piedmont's Deferred Gas Cost Accounts should be 6.95% for the first five months of the review period (June 1, 2019 to October 31, 2019) and 6.66% for the last seven months of the review period (November 1, 2019 to May 31, 2020). - 19.
 It is appropriate for Piedmont to continue calculating interest using its overall allowed rate of return on a net-of-tax basis in its Deferred Gas Cost Accounts, adjusted for known tax changes.